GilbertNicholas/Instakilo/README.md

 ## Descriptions
 This is an iOS app that using SwiftUI as its framework and MVVM architecture as its front end.
 <br>The backend?
-In this project, I am using Cloud Firestore that storing all the users data, start from image, like, comment, following, followers, and much more just like real Instagram app!
+In this project, I am using Cloud Firestore that store all the users data, start from image, like, comment, following, followers, and much more just like real Instagram app!

 <br>In this app, you can find interesting features such as:
 - Image uploading / storing in cloud backend
-- Image filter editing
+- Create a post, with caption!
-- Like, comment, and share features
+- Like and comment post features
 - Following / Followers account
 - Insta feeds, explore other account images within the app
 - Login / Signup just like pro app!